CosmicMind/domainjs/README.md

   createUser,
 } from './User'

+function someFunction(user: User): void {
+    // ... do something
+}

-const userA = createUser({
+const user = createUser({
   id: '123',
-  name: 'Daniel',
+  name: 'Sarah',
-  age: 39,
+  age: 29,
 })

-console.log(userA.id) // "123"
+console.log(user.id) // "123"
-console.log(userA.name) // "Daniel"
+console.log(user.name) // "Sarah"
-console.log(userA.age) // 39
+console.log(user.age) // 29

+someFunction(user)
 ```

+By using the constructor function returned by `defineEntity<User>(...)`, each user entity is guaranteed to be valid.
-Now when the `user` is passed to `someFunction` above, it is impossible for the entity to exist if it is invalid.
+It is impossible for the user entity to be created and reach the code at line `someFunction(user)` if it is invalid.

 #### How to observe the entity lifecycle?